PROV-023: Appointment, Annual Evaluation and Reappointment of Academic DeansDate: 11/01/2012 Status: Final

 Reappointment of an Academic Dean:

 The provost, in consultation with the president, will determine whether to reappoint the dean or initiate a search for a new dean.
-If the decision is made to reappoint the dean, the reappointment must also be ratified by the Board of Visitors through the docket procedure.
 In the event of reappointment, a new appointment letter will be issued.

 The provost will meet with the dean, discuss the report, inform the dean of the outcome of the review, and, if necessary, develop a leadership plan for moving forward if reappointment is recommended.